thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 {% figure 'fig-4-2' %}

 Another visually oriented tool is the Time Wheel, which represents all time data in any particular implementation in a circular histogram.
-This feature allows users to filter and search the distribution of temporal attributes with all resources in their Arches implementation ([fig. 4.3](#fig-4-3)).
+This feature allows users to filter and search the distribution of temporal attributes of all resources in their Arches implementation ([fig. 4.3](#fig-4-3)).

 {% figure 'fig-4-3' %}